Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Exchanges: Major Exchanges (For Multi Variable - Time Series Analysis)

-Value Prop: This AI-driven trading bot empowers investors/cloud users with real-time, automated decision-making by executing multiple transactions simultaneously, dynamically allocating assets, and providing instant backtesting for optimized performance.
+Value Prop: This AI-driven recommendations empowers fintech users with real-time, automated decision-making by executing multiple transactions simultaneously, dynamically allocating assets, and providing instant backtesting for optimized performance.
 With adaptive strategies for both bullish and bearish markets, success probability scoring, and multi-cloud scalability, bot ensures precision, efficiency, and a competitive edge in algorithmic trading.